BayAreaMetro/travel-modeling-as-science/6-progressing.md

-## Progressing this Proposal
+## 6 - Progressing this Proposal

+### Progress to Date
-A session at the 2016 TRB Annual Meeting will be devoted to discussing the strengths, weaknesses, opportunities, and threats to this straw man program proposal.
-Discussants are encouraged to suggest other ideas, as well, for either Program components or the Program as a whole.
-We will seek actionable feedback and determine whether or not discussions on this type of Program should continue, asking: is this type of effort both desired and feasible?
+A session at the 2016 TRB Annual Meeting was devoted to discussing the strengths, weaknesses, opportunities, and threats to the original straw man program proposal.
+This session generated significant interest as well as raised significant concerns.

+Since the 2016 Annual meeting, multiple groups of stakeholders have held discussions about the strengths and weaknesses of the proposal and how to progress it.

+### Next Steps
+Because of the interest generated at the TRB Annual Meeting, a session (or two) at the 2016 Innovations in Travel Modeling Conference in Denver CO will be dedicated to progressing the discussion.